-Blending is performed strictly in software and requires a series of calculations between the source (foreground) and destination (background) color fragments for producing the final color, which will be written in memory.
+With the hardware blender, the Render Output Unit reads pixels from the Fragment Processing Core (source) and pixels from the Frame Buffer (destination) to perform blending.
+Blending requires a series of calculations between the source (foreground) and destination (background) color fragments to produce the final color, which is written back to memory.
 The following equations are used for the final color: